Clan of Xymox: Independent career (1991–present)

 Xymox worked with Japanese singer Atsushi Sakurai to create the song "Yokan" (予感) for the March 1992 compilation album Dance 2 Noise 002.
 Without Nooten and Wolbert, the group left PolyGram to release the UK acid house inspired LPs Metamorphosis (1992) and Headclouds (1993) independently.
 These albums marked a break from the dark wave sound of the 1980s and met with poor record sales in the United States, which had moved towards a markedly different grunge sound at the time.
 Ronny Moorings toured under the banner of Xymox until 1994 with an evolving cast of live musicians, including girlfriend and future band member Mojca Zugna.
 Frank Weyzig (the last of the original line-up) parted ways with Moorings after the 1994 tour, after which Moorings moved back to the Netherlands and took a three-year hiatus from music-writing.

 Capitalizing on a resurgence in the popularity of gothic rock and the success of bands such as Nine Inch Nails and Rammstein, 1997 saw Moorings reverting the name to Clan of Xymox and moving to Germany – then the center of the burgeoning industrial music scene – to resume songwriting.
 Moorings recruited new live members and signed with the independent US label Tess Records in 1997 then with Metropolis in 1998.
 The LPs Hidden Faces (1997), Creatures (1999) and Notes from the Underground (2001) reflect an increasingly electro sound while maintaining the distinctive dance rhythms associated with the Clan of Xymox catalog.
 In 1998, 4AD re-released Clan of Xymox and Medusa in the US, and Xymox toured the United States the following year.
 2003's FareWell featured several charting tracks internationally.
-Most recently, the LP Matters of Mind, Body and Soul was released on Trisol, Metropolis and Gravitator record labels for European, American and Russian distribution, respectively, in February 2014.
+Breaking Point followed in 2006 on Metropolis Records.
+In 2009, the band released In Love We Trust on Trisol Music Group, which marked a return to the layered sound of their earlier 4AD years.
+Darkest Hour (2011) took a more industrial direction, while Kindred Spirits (2012) was a covers album featuring reinterpretations of songs by The Cure, Depeche Mode, Joy Division, David Bowie, and others.
+The LP Matters of Mind, Body and Soul was released in February 2014 on Trisol, Metropolis, and Gravitator for European, American, and Russian distribution, respectively.